icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use MQTT transporter, add the following dependency to the build script:
+To use MQTT Transporter, add the following dependency to the build script:
 group: 'net.sf.xenqtt', name: 'xenqtt', version: '0.9.7'
 {% endnote %}